 The consolidation of skills acquired at the introductory level.
 Further development of proficiency in listening, speaking, reading and writing.
 Emphasis on comprehension, appreciation, and interpretation of the cultures of the Spanish-speaking world.

 SPCH 1311 INTRODUCTION TO SPEECH COMMUNICATION

+Prerequisites: TSI Satisfied in literacy.
 Introduces basic human communication principles and theories embedded in a variety of contexts including interpersonal, small group, and public speaking.

 SPCH 1315 PUBLIC SPEAKING